Playa Recharge & Management Tools

 The Playa Land Use Calculator helps producers make decisions about how to manage playas in fields that are typically farmed and determine how USDA conservation programs such as the Environmental Quality Incentives Program, Wetland Reserve Easements, and Conservation Reserve Program can meet their operational objectives.
 The tool can be used to explore tradeoffs and benefits of restoring or conserving a playa and allows users to customize the calculations with individual operational costs, local rates for conservation programs, and more.

-The calculator is available to download as a Microsoft Excel spreadsheet.
+The calculator is available to download as a Microsoft Excel spreadsheet (version 1.1, updated Nov.
+1, 2021).
+To learn how to use the calculator, watch the tutorial video below.

 Funding for the Playa Land Use Calculator was provided by USDA Natural Resources Conservation Service in Kansas and New Mexico.